onixion/AlinSpace.Tools.Development/README.md

 ### Info

 Updates the project meta data.
-It reads the configuration and applies the changes to the project file.
+It reads the configuration and applies the changes to the project files.

 ```
 AlinSpace.Tools.Development project update info